-We observe with much pleasure that the President's Message has met with general favor from the Southern press.
-Some, it is true, have been slow to acknowledge it; but "all's well that ends well," and we are much gratified at the proper tributes we daily meet to the intrinsie merits of this admirable State paper.
-There is a degree of moral courage, which we do not remember to have seen in the position of any other President, which belongs to this distinguished gentleman.
-In the presence of the many factions existing in the Councils of the Confederacy, and throughout our wide country-in the face of the most active sectional opposition, and of a majority against his administration-he has not hesitated to place before the country the true constitutional principles of the Confederacy.
-He has boldly and nobly come forward, with the authority placed in him by the people, to tell them that the Gov-ernment is to be held together by strict adherence to the true rights of the parties to the compact.
-He has clearly and forcibly set before them the voice of history," in relation to the constitutional relations of the States, with special reference to the present cause of difficulty.
-He appeals to all, in the sincere language of conviction, and that of the patriot statesum, to consider the deplorable results, of the present agitation.
-He says, with much force " The interests, the honor, the duty, the peace, and the prosperity of the people of all sections are equally and imperilled in this question."
-We would be delighted to see his counsels heeded in the controversy now existing in the Halls of Legislation, where party and men, and not principles, are in the ascendant, and where the practical working of the Government is an aspect sadly subsersive of true Democratic principles.
-Gen. Pierce has done his duty to the Southto the North-to the whole country, in placing mself in the elevated position -in rising above the trammels of party, and the ephemeral influence of a personal or popular character, and taken the lofty ground of a representative of the great and proud Confederacy of these United States.
-He deserves the support of every lover of the Union-of every advocate of States' rights-of every devotee of constitutional liberty.
-With such views, and so nobly presented when the occasion demands it, may he receive the united support of the true friends of the Union.
-South Carolinian.
-To TELL GOOD EGGS .- If you desire to be certain that your eggs are good and fresh, put them in water-if the butts turn up they are not fresh.
-This is an infallible rule to distinguish a good egg from a bad one.- Exchange.
-HYMENIAL.
+ning in celebration of the anniversary of the Battle of New Orleans, Amos Kendall in the we do not remember to have seen in the position of any other President, which belongs to this distinguished gentleman.
+In the presence of the many factions existing in the Councils of the many factions existing an the coupans of the Confederacy, and throughout our wide country-in the face of the most active sectional opposition and of a majority against his administration-he has not hesitated to place before the country the true constitutional princi-ples of the Confederacy.
+He has boldly, and nobly come forward, with the authority, placed in him by the people, to tell, them that the Gov-ernment is to be held together by strict adherence to the true rights of the parties to the compact.
+He has clearly and forcibly set before them the "voice of history," in relation to the constitu-tional relations of the States, with special ref-erence to the present cause of difficulty.
+He ppeals to all, in the sincere language officenction, and that of the patriot states were, to consider the deplorable results, of the present agitation.
+He says, with much for " The interests, the honor, the duty, the peace, and the prosperity of the people of all sections are equally and imperilled in this question."